What's the purpose of a poison center?

 No. Tennessee Poison Center, located in Nashville, is the only poison center in the state.
 Tennessee Poison Center is certified as the statewide poison control center by the Tennessee Department of Health.

 Does Tennessee Poison Center offer materials in any language other than English?
 Yes.
 Tennessee Poison Center has poison prevention materials available in several languages.
-Follow the link on this website or call 1-615-936-0760 for additional information.
+Call 615-936-0760 for additional information.

 Can I call Tennessee Poison Center if I just have a question, not a poison emergency?

 Yes!
 Tennessee Poison Center handles thousands of poison information calls each year.

 What does a person look like when he/she is poisoned?

 A poison victim may not look or act sick.
 If you think someone has been poisoned, call Tennessee Poison Center (1-800-222-1222).
 Never wait to see if there are symptoms.

 There is not one poison that is the most common.
 The most common substances for Tennessee Poison Center are:

 Cosmetics/Personal Care Products

 How does Tennessee Poison Center help with homeland security?